 Problem Statement

-Understanding Problem Statement in B2B Sales
+What Problem Statement means in practice

 In B2B sales development, a problem statement is the clear, structured articulation of the buyer’s business problem that your solution is designed to solve.
 Rather than describing your features, it summarizes the prospect’s current situation, the pain or risk they’re experiencing, who is impacted, and what happens if nothing changes.
 A strong problem statement is specific to an industry, role, and trigger event, and it’s written from the prospect’s point of view, not the vendor’s.